5 Industry Tips For Successful DIY Property Management

 If you are managing a small number of properties, you might not be eligible for volume discounts on property management-related services, such as plumbing repairs.
 However, you may be able to find savings by researching and signing up for loyalty programs with reliable contractors for services such as cleaning, maintenance, repairs, and landscaping.
 Regular preventive maintenance can also help you save by preventing costly problems down the line.

 Being a landlord can be a rewarding and profitable venture.
-It just requires time, energy and preparation.
-If any of the obligations of the job end up being too time consuming or overwhelming, a professional property manager might be worth considering.
+It just requires time, energy, and preparation.
+If any of the job’s obligations end up being too time consuming or overwhelming, a professional property manager might be worth considering.
 And, it may be less expensive than you think, especially when you factor in the value of your time.